 Andrea holds a Master of Social Work degree and is certified through World Obesity in the Strategic Care for Obesity Professional Education, the only internationally-recognized certification in obesity management.
-She is a professional member of Obesity Canada, a certified personal trainer through the National Academy of Sports Medicine and a Fitness Instructor Specialist through CanFitPro.
-A life long learner, she is currently studying for her Certified Nutrition Coach exam.
+She is a professional member of Obesity Canada, a Certified Nutrition Coach and Certified Personal Trainer through the National Academy of Sports Medicine, and a Fitness Instructor Specialist through CanFitPro.
+A life long learner, she is currently studying for her Corrective Exercise Specialist designation.

 Andrea has been featured in digital and print magazines such as Forks Over Knives, Impact Magazine, The Chicago Tribune, and has appeared multiple times on Global Television.
 Her writing on the subject of health has been published through multiple editorials.
 Most recently she has released a cookbook, Sprouts in the Kitchen: Plant Powered Family Favourites.
 She loves the opportunity to share her experience, knowledge and passion through presentations and speaking engagements.

 "After my youngest child was born, my weight had peaked at over 300 pounds, I had type two diabetes, non-alcoholic fatty liver disease, and my mobility had gotten so bad it was difficult to move some days.
 I had been diagnosed with hypothyroidism years before and struggled with obesity since childhood.
 I had tried everything it seemed: points counting, meetings, fad diets, a personal trainer, hypnosis...the list goes on and on.
 At one point I had a doctor tell me that maybe this was just the way it was and to accept it.
 The trouble was my health (or lack thereof) was impacting my ability to live my fullest life.